marieschnalke/Phenotator-Toolbox-TF2/README.md

 For more detailed instructions, please refer to the original documentation.

 An additional feature introduced is a dashboard providing an overview of the model predictions.
-To launch the dashboard, use the command ```bash python cli.py dashboard ```.
+To launch the dashboard, use the command ``` python cli.py dashboard ```.